jmerlini/projecteuler/problem67/readme.md

 ## Example

-By starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.
+In the following triangle, by starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.

 <pre>
    3